ASKurz/recoding-Hayes-2018/Chapter_02.md

     ## is a crude measure of effective sample size, and Rhat is the potential
     ## scale reduction factor on split chains (at convergence, Rhat = 1).

-Here is the posterior mean, what you might call the Bayesian point estimate, for:
+Here is the posterior mean, what you might call the Bayesian point estimate, for someone with:

 -   negative emotions = 3,
 -   positive emotions = 4,